AndyLiner13/hw-docs/Desktop editor/Quests, leaderboards, and variable groups/Leaderboard Reset Frequency.md

     > ### Key Elements
     > - **Modal Window Title**: "Variable Groups"
     > - **Modal Window Content**:
-    >   - **Search Bar**: Located at the top of the modal window.
+    >   - **Search Bar**: Located at the top, with placeholder text "Search."
     >   - **Persistent Variable List**: Contains two entries:
-    >     - **hh3**: "0 Persistent Variables"
+    >     - **hh3**: "0 Persistent Variables" with a right arrow.
-    >     - **hh1**: "1 Persistent Variable"
+    >     - **hh1**: "1 Persistent Variable" highlighted with a blue border, indicating selection.
+    >       - **Persistent Variable Icon**: A red database icon next to hh1.
-    >       - This entry is highlighted with a blue border, indicating selection.
+    >       - **Persistent Variable Label**: "hh1" with a count of "1 Persistent Variable."
     > - **Buttons**: Two buttons labeled "Cancel" and "Attach" are located at the bottom of the modal window.
-    > - **Background**: A stylized landscape with green hills, trees, and a blue sky.
+    > - **Background**: A stylized landscape with green hills, trees, and a blue sky, suggesting a virtual world environment.
     >
     > ### Visual Flow / Relationships
-    > - **Most Prominent Element**: The modal window itself, as it is the focal point of the image.
+    > - **Most Prominent Element**: The "Variable Groups" modal window.
     > - **Arrows/Connectors**: None.
-    > - **Spatial Relationships**: The modal window is centered over the landscape background, with the sidebar menu partially visible on the left side.
+    > - **Reading Order**: The modal window is the focal point, with the persistent variable list being the secondary focus.
+The buttons at the bottom are less prominent but still important for interaction.
     >
     > </details>
     >